Questions Answered: The How To’s of Working from Home

 What else do you want to know about working from home?

 During last week’s webinar, Texas Health Resources provided a wealth of information on managing a virtual work program.
 Questions flowed in, addressing key points that are important to anyone in the revenue cycle trying to do a work-from-home (WFH) program.
-Click on a category below or scroll to see all the questions.

 If you have additional questions, feel free to reach out to us and we would be happy to provide you with the information you need.